peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/_index.md

 #### About &nbsp;<i class="fa fa-user"></i>
 I'm currently a Data Scientist at The California Department of Social Services, where I work on implementing advanced computational methods in department operations.
-- *Passionate* about progressive social policy and equitable growth.
+- I'm passionate about progressive social policy and equitable growth.
-- *Skilled* in statistical program evaluation, machine learning, and other computational methods.
+- I'm skilled in policy analysis, statistical program evaluation, machine learning, and various computational methods.

 You can reach me by email at [peteramerkhanian@berkeley.edu](mailto:peteramerkhanian@berkeley.edu).
 You can also connect with me on [Linkedin](https://www.linkedin.com/in/peteramerkhanian/) and [Github](https://github.com/peter-amerkhanian).